AdenC123/MtStringmore/PULL_REQUEST_TEMPLATE.md

 ## Before and After
 <!-- Screenshots/videos of the changes: -->

-## Checklist
+## Checklist (for devs)
 - [ ] ❗These changes follow [best practices to minimise lag](https://www.notion.so/Codebase-13de52a73bd68145a623f87a70de6a38)
 - [ ] Changes have been tested in Unity
+- [ ] Prefab overrides are applied or reverted where relevant
 - [ ] All meta files are committed
-- [ ] Checked "Files changed" tab for unintended changes
+- [ ] Checked Github's "Files changed" tab for unintended changes
-- [ ] Added relevant documentation
+- [ ] Files, classes, and complex methods are documented